mac799l/drone-swarm-simulation/README.md

 source ~/venv-ardupilot/bin/activate
 ```

-Finally, run a SITL instance:
+Now that we are using the Python environment, we can finally run a SITL instance:
 ```sh
 sim_vehicle.py -v ArduCopter --console --map -w
 ```
-> Note: this will take some time the first time it is run.
+> Note: this will take some time on the first run.
+Also, the ```-w``` option is recommended on the first run of SITL as it sets the vehicle parameters to their defaults.

-Once that is completed, some information about the drone should come up in the console (as well as an additional console interface with connection information).
+Once that is completed, some information about the drone should come up in the terminal (as well as an additional console interface with connection information).
+The terminal that the ```sim_vehicle.py``` command was run in will start a Mavproxy instance.
+Pressing enter a few times should display ```<STABILIZE>```.
 SITL should now be working.

 ### #3 - Ardupilot Gazebo Plugin